 Geography, Weather and Habitat characteristics:

-The climate in this study area is moderate, with the summer season spread between March and May, ending with a spell of pre-monsoon showers.
-The southwest monsoon season starts in the first week of June and continues till the end of September.
-The months of October and November have a retreating monsoon season, with October being the wettest month.
-December to February marks the cold season with clear and bright weather.
-Over the last century, this area has recorded an average rainfall of 761.9 mm in Mysore and Chamarajanagar and 691.2 mm in Mandya (Anon, 1988 & 2003).
+The climate is moderate.
+The summer season is from March to the end of May with a spell of pre-monsoon showers.
+Southwest monsoon rainy season starts in June first week, continues till the September end.
+October and November are retreating monsoon season, with October being the wettest month.
+December to February is the dry season with clear bright weather.
+The area has a record of receiving an average of 761.9 mm (Mysore & Chamarajanagar) and 691.2 mm (Mandya) rainfall during the last century (Anon, 1988 & 2003).

-The general vegetation in the study area consists of thorn-scrub (Saldana 1984; Rao & Razi 1981), with a wealthy and diverse flora of 1601 species of flowering plants, belonging to 170 families and 778 genera (Rao & Razi 1981).
+The vegetation found here is thorn-scrub (Saldana 1984; Rao & Razi 1981).
+Mysore area flora is quite wealthy and diverse with 1601 species of flowering plants belonging to 170 families and 778 genera (Rao & Razi 1981).

-A total of 53 species belonging to 9 families and 35 genera were recorded from the study area.
-Among which 34 species were dragonflies and 19 species were damselflies.
-The familywise distribution of the observed species is as follows - Libellulidae (30), Coenagrionidae (8), Platycnemididae (3), Aeshnidae (3), Calopterygidae (3), Lestidae (3), Chlorocyphidae (1), Gomphidae (1), and Macromiidae (1).
-The detailed checklist of the observed species and their photographs are attached below.
+A total of 65 species belonging to 9 families and 42 genera were recorded from the study area.
+44 species of dragonflies and 21 species of damselflies were recorded and identified.
+Familywise representation of species - Libellulidae (33), Coenagrionidae (9), Platycnemididae (5), Aeshnidae (6), Calopterygidae (3), Lestidae (3), Chlorocyphidae (1), Gomphidae (4), & Macromiidae (1).

 Anon.
 1988: Karnataka state gazetteer, (Chief Editor: Suryanath U. Kamath) Mysore district.
 Bangalore: Government Press., Bangalore.
 Pp.1047